-The functional currency of the Company and its overseas subsidiaries is the US\$, whereas the functional currency of the Company's PRC subsidiaries and its Consolidated VIEs is the RMB as determined based on the criteria of ASC Topic 830, Foreign Currency Matters, ("ASC 830").
+The functional currency of the Company and its overseas subsidiaries is the United States dollar ("US\$"), whereas the functional currency of the Company's PRC subsidiaries and its Consolidated VIEs is the Chinese Renminbi ("RMB") as determined based on the criteria of ASC Topic 830, Foreign Currency Matters ("ASC 830").
 The Company uses the RMB as its reporting currency.